dasch-swiss/dsp-api/docs/05-internals/design/principles/store-module.md

 `org.knora.webapi.triplestore.http` package.

-An HTTP-based triplestore is one that is accessed remotely over the HTTP protocol. `HttpTriplestoreConnector` supports an open source triplestore
+An HTTP-based triplestore is one that is accessed remotely over the HTTP protocol. `HttpTriplestoreConnector` supports the open source triplestore
 - [Apache Jena Fuseki](https://jena.apache.org).

 ### Apache Jena Fuseki